luube4r/Lululand/README.md

 ## Future Plans
 In addition to the current setup, I aim to:
-- Introduce additional virtual machines and services.
+- Develop a scenario to design the network infrastructure, optimizing its ability to effectively manage and implement changes to the network's security configuration.
-- Configure advanced monitoring tools and logging mechanisms.
+- Successfully configure and host a website on a designated machine within the network, ensuring proper accessibility and security measures.
-- Automate threat detection and response processes using scripts and open-source tools.
+- Explore the firewall's IDS/IPS and web proxy capabilities.

 ## Technical Setup
 - **Virtualization Platform**: Oracle VM VirtualBox